rebecavalverde/help-docs/docs/en/edu/student-view.md

 ## Class and student stream

-When you add a student to a class they will see it from their dashboard view.
+When you add a student to a class, they will see it from their dashboard view.

 ![Student classes](/help/assets/img/edu/class-student-list.png)